 CORE is a proud participant in the The UWA Living Lab partnership with BHP and The University of Western Australia (UWA).
 The project will enable local firms to inexpensively test and de-risk tomorrow’s innovations today using the UWA campus facilities and student engineering capability.

 The Living Lab has received funding as part of the METS Ignited Collaboration Project Fund Round 2, formally announced at a METS Ignited event at CORE in Perth this week.
 The announcement was made by the Australian Minister for Jobs and Innovation, the Hon Michaelia Cash, who spoke passionately about innovation in the resources sector.

-The partnership between UWA, BHP and CORE Innovation Hub will establish a modern, dynamic relationship exploring innovative opportunities, new and exciting research and sharing of knowledge, ideas and prototypes between industry and academic experts.
+The partnership between UWA, BHP and CORE will establish a modern, dynamic relationship exploring innovative opportunities, new and exciting research and sharing of knowledge, ideas and prototypes between industry and academic experts.
 It will leverage the exceptional human capital and resources WA has to offer.